dexter7k-maloneykf/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In software development, this means that writing clean, readable, and maintainable code is often more valuable than overly complex solutions.
 Strive to minimize complexity by breaking down large problems into smaller, manageable parts.
 Use clear abstractions and avoid unnecessary functionality.
 Remember that the code you write today may be read, modified, and debugged by others tomorrow, or even by your future self.
 Hence, embrace simplicity as a key principle in your daily coding practices."

+# 2024-02-20
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan beforehand.
+When starting a new project or working on a complex task, create a plan with a timeline and break it down into smaller, manageable steps.
+Having a clear plan will keep you focused and on track, making it easier to stay disciplined and avoid getting sidetracked.
+ <p> </p>
+Finally, stay organization.
+Use tools like version control, task management systems, code editors, etc. to keep your code, documents, tasks and ideas in order.
+A well-organized workspace will save you time and effort in the long run, as you won't have to spend hours searching for files or trying to remember where you left off.